Nastel/tnt4j-stream-jmx/README.md

           one is running on same JVM, but usually it should be only one) ZooKeeper service instance.
         * **MBean key property** descriptor pattern is `@bean:MBean_ObjectName:PropertyKey=?(,OtherProperties)` (part within `()` is optional), e.g.: `@bean:kafka.server:id=?,type=app-info`.
+    3. Since MBean initialization may take some time on server side (usually it may happen after some server component restart) MBean attribute value may not be resolvable at that time.
+To overcome such case, you can define MBean value resolution retry interval in seconds (property `RetryIntervalSec`) and maximum retry attempts count (property `MaxRetryAttempts`).

    then putting all together, `tnt4j.properties` configuration will be like this:
    ```properties